top of page

 A cozy bedroom can help a child dealing with a family difficulty or transition situation by providing a safe and private space.
 This room can promote healing, self-expression, and a sense of control.
 In an abusive home, a child often feels unsafe and overly alert.
 Therefore, having a bedroom to retreat to can be a personal refuge for them.

-Promotes a sense of safety and security
+Promotes a sense of safety and security â€‹Creates a private sanctuary

-• Offers a place for self-soothing: Items like soft blankets, plush pillows, and stuffed animals provide physical comfort, helping a child practice self-soothing and regulate emotions when feeling overwhelmed.
+Soft blankets, plush pillows, and comforting items provide physical reassurance, helping a child regulate emotions and practice self-soothing when feeling overwhelmed.

 Facilitates emotional regulation and healing

-• Provides a space for "big feelings": A dedicated "calm-down corner" in a cozy bedroom provides a child with a specific, safe place to process overwhelming emotions such as sadness, anger, or fear.
-This supports their development of coping skills for managing distress in a healthy manner.
+• A dedicated calm-down corner gives a child a safe place to process emotions such as sadness, anger, or fear.
+This supports the development of healthy coping skills and emotional resilience.

 Empowers the child with a sense of control